 See the School Psychology Program Manual for more information on other specific program requirements.
-Continuation in the School Psychology program is based upon a periodic review by the department faculty of the student's academic performance and personal qualifications as a school psychologist.
+Continuation in the School Psychology program is based upon a periodic review by the department faculty of the student's academic performance and personal qualifications necessary to be a successful school psychologist.